Steven17D/Lego3/developer_guide.md

 contributed code doesn't harm any other code first, and second - do what it suppose to do.

-Up to now, the permission to merge to `master` can gave by one of us: Ariel Chinn, Steven Dashevsky or Elyashiv Shayovitz.
+Up to now, the permission to merge to `master` can gave by one of us: @yelly
+@Steven17D or @Elyash.